open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 # prettier-ignore
 cSpell:ignore: Cyrille Clerc Gregor Zeitlinger SLF4J Logback logback stdout
 ---
-Sending Java logs with OpenTelemetry typically uses the OTLP protocol.
+If you want to get logs from your Java application ingested into a backend, the easiest and recommended way is using an exporter that uses the OpenTelemetry protocol (OTLP).
 However, some scenarios require logs to be output to files or stdout due to organizational or reliability needs.

 A common approach to centralize logs is to use unstructured logs, parse them with regular expressions, and add contextual attributes.